Community Investment Pillars That Guide our Corporate Giving

 Powering Clean and Healthy Communities

 United Way – The United Way provides TransAlta employees and retirees the opportunity to strengthen their communities and support those most in need.
 Each year, our employees engage in United Way fundraising activities and volunteer initiatives, and the company donates funds to United Way organizations across Canada and in the United States topping-up generous employee and retiree donations.
+In 2023, TransAlta employees, retirees, contractors and the Company raised over $1.5 million for the United Way across Canada and the US.

 TransAlta Tri-Leisure Centre – The TransAlta Tri-Leisure Centre is a sporting and recreation destination for many active and involved residents from the communities of Parkland County, Spruce Grove and Stony Plain in Alberta.
 At the facility, thousands of local residents and many of our employees participate in a wide range of sporting and cultural activities and join together in community causes.

-Apply for the Women in Trades Scholarship
+Women in Trades Scholarship

 TransAlta is committed to investing in our communities through meaningful contributions and enhancing the quality of life where our employees work and live.
 With this in mind, we are introducing TransAlta’s Women in Trades Scholarship, valued at up to $2,500 for eligible students entering in post-secondary trade programs or apprenticeships.
 The program aims to assist women in obtaining an education in trades by showcasing and rewarding successful female role models.